-- 11. Inghams is one of the largest chicken processors in New Zealand and its main processing facility is located at Ngarua, near Waitoa.
-Inghams estimates that it supplies about one-third of all chicken meat processed in New Zealand. - 12.
+- 10. Inghams is one of the largest chicken processors in New Zealand and its main processing facility is located at Ngarua, near Waitoa.
+Inghams estimates that it supplies about one-third of all chicken meat processed in New Zealand. - 11.
 Inghams is a subsidiary of Inghams Enterprises Pty Limited, which is based in Australia.
-In both New Zealand and Australia, Inghams Enterprises Pty Limited operates a vertically integrated business, with the exception of chicken growing services which it contracts out to independent growers.
+In both New Zealand and Australia, Inghams Enterprises Pty Limited operates a vertically integrated business, with the exception of chicken growing services which it contracts out to independent growers. - 12.
+At the time of the application, Inghams obtained chicken grower services from the 37 growing farms operated by the 33 members of the Association.
+To date, Inghams has never obtained growing services from a grower who was not a member of the Association or who was located outside of either the Waikato or the Bay of Plenty regions.